everydayhero/parallax-scrolling/README.md

 - background (str): Path to the background image.
 - scrollDirectionX (str): Optional.
 Set to either "left" or "right" to specify horizontal scroll direction.
 - scrollDirectionY (str): Optional.
 Set to either "up" or "down" to specify vertical scroll direction.
 - maxOffsetX (int): Optional.
 Max number of pixels the background can move horizontally.
+By default it will use all available overflowing pixels.
 Set this to 0 to disable horizontal scrolling.
 - maxOffsetY (int): Optional.
 Max number of pixels the background can move vertically.
+By default it will use all available overflowing pixels.
 Set this to 0 to disable vertical scrolling.
 ```